 Some changes have been made to these earlier routes for safety and environmental reasons.
-The route which is currently being waymarked and signposted starts in Cashel, passes through Cahir and Ardfinnan and over the Knockmealdown Mountains to Mount Melleray Abbey.
+The route which has been waymarked and signposted starts in Cashel, passes through Cahir and Ardfinnan and over the Knockmealdown Mountains to Mount Melleray Abbey.
 It then heads into Lismore and follows the Blackwater to Cappoquin.
 From here it proceeds east along Bóthar na Naomh and swings south at Knocknaskagh towards the final destination, Ardmore.

 The St. Declan’s Way Route was sanctioned by Sport Ireland in July 2021 (scan QR code on the right for SDW page and interactive map).

 Printed and PDF map brochures are being commissioned, and will be available on this site once they have been produced.

 You can find a GPX version of the route here, this can be downloaded to devices with mapping software.

 Click on the map graphic below for the St. Declan’s Way route on Google Maps which can be downloaded to phones and other mobile devices:

 Click on the link below for a PDF overview map of the St. Declan’s Way route: